Josperdo/acheron/README.md

 🚧 Actively developed — v1 in progress.
 See [Known limitations](#known-limitations-v1) below.

-Archeron connects to a Azure/Entra ID tenant (read-only), builds an identity/permission graph, computes real privilege-escalation paths across it, and renders those paths as an interactive, animated graph in the browser.
+Acheron connects to an Azure/Entra ID tenant (read-only), builds an identity/permission graph, computes real privilege-escalation paths across it, and renders those paths as an interactive, animated graph in the browser.
 Think "mini BloodHound for Entra ID," scoped small and built clean.

 Clone, `docker compose up`, and watch how privilege escalation actually chains together in Entra ID against the included synthetic dataset.
 Visualized, not just listed.
 Point it at a real (or sandboxed) tenant later by setting `INGESTION_MODE=live` and the app registration credentials in `.env`.